cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ## Intro

-In this tutorial we will cover the process of creating a new Visual Studio project that references the HumanFactors C# interface.
-We will also walk through the steps of adding non-C# dependencies such as `HumanFactors.dll` to your project, as this is required for the produced program to run at all.
-After this tutorial is completed you should have a project that is able to reference HumanFactors' C# interface and automatically copy it and its dependencies to the output folder when the project is built.
+In this tutorial we will cover the process of creating a new Visual Studio project that references the DHARTAPI C# interface.
+We will also walk through the steps of adding non-C# dependencies such as `DHARTAPI.dll` to your project, as this is required for the produced program to run at all.
+After this tutorial is completed you should have a project that is able to reference DHARTAPI' C# interface and automatically copy it and its dependencies to the output folder when the project is built.

 ### Prerequisites